 The outer edge was also made both conspicuous and valuable in the woodturnings of Nakashima’s contemporary, Bob Stocksdale.
 And he, too, has been widely imitated, to our mutual benefit.

 Don’t forget the trees

 Trees give us a lot more to work with, in their burls, crotches, knots, blisters, curls and butts — then only the consistent interiors of their trunks.
 In industrialized woodwork, this evidence of life has often been avoided and discarded (culled) as waste.

 Where I first started purchasing wood, my supplier threw the birds-eye maple up on top of the lunchroom, where I could, with awkward effort, retrieve it if I wanted that sort of thing badly enough.
 But the trees persist in giving their evidence of an interesting life to us, and now, it seems, more of our woodworkers are recognizing this as a gift to them and the people who buy their products.

 Maybe we can’t avoid our “modern heritage,” and maybe we shouldn’t.
 I want my iPhone to look as it does.
 But we can also flavour our near environment with some natural evidence of a different and richer environment.
 And who knows: if we’re reminded of it, we might even take better care of it.

-Paul Epp is a professor emeritus at OCAD University in Toronto, Ont., and former chair of its Industrial Design department.
+Paul Epp is an emeritus professor at OCAD University in Toronto, Ont., and former chair of its Industrial Design Department.